Ernesto905/scaling-petclinic/1XPerSecond/README.md

 # One Request/Read/Write Per Second

 ## Prerequisites
+- Ensure you have Docker
-- Ensure you have Docker and Kubernetes installed.
-I recommend [Minikube](https://minikube.sigs.k8s.io/docs/) for orchestration at this scale.
+- Ensure you have [Minikube](https://minikube.sigs.k8s.io/docs/) installed

 ## Installation